Reimagining the Human Rights Framework on Abortion and Disability

 A Call for a New Framework

 There is no script to follow when resolving conflicts in human rights law.
 Nevertheless, the first step is to recognize that the current standards are unworkable.
 The next is to convene people with various perspectives who may disagree but are committed to a process of listening, learning, and strategizing with one another.
-This process ought to provide for meaningful consultation with members of the disability and SRHR movements, especially global South activists who are leading voices on these issues within social movements yet are often excluded from discussions in the standard setting sphere due to resource constraints.
+Some steps to build trust and relationships across the two movements are happening now in the Global North, particularly the United States and Europe.
+But this process ought to provide for meaningful consultation with diverse members of the disability and SRHR movements, including non-lawyers as well as Global South activists who are leading voices on these issues within social movements yet are often excluded from discussions in the standard setting sphere due to resource constraints.

 Those who come to the table must be clear about their non-negotiables.
 Ultimately, the disability movement is focused on dismantling disability stigma, not on the issue of abortion or the goal of limiting women’s autonomy.
 Their objective is to change the way disability is viewed—from a curse that condemns a person to a lifetime of suffering towards recognition of disability as another form of human difference.
 Similarly, the SRHR movement’s primary concern is to change the way abortion is viewed—from a sin justifying criminalization to a normalized event along a woman’s sexual and reproductive life course and a protected right.
 At their core, both movements aim to challenge negative views of women or people with disabilities and seek to transform the structural conditions that limit their personal autonomy and collective opportunity.